Protesters Crash Kirstjen Nielsen’s Dinner at a Mexican Restaurant

 Kirstjen Nielsen has undergone a remarkable transformation in recent days.
 Before the Trump administration’s policy of separating children from their parents at the border gained national attention, she was a less well-known Cabinet member, and she reportedly considered resigning after President Trump berated her at a meeting for failing to secure the border.
 As a veteran of the George W. Bush administration, she was viewed with distrust, and some Trump officials were reportedly hoping to use the border crisis to scapegoat and fire her.

 Then at Monday’s White House press briefing, Nielsen offered cold, technical responses on children being ripped away from their parents, and claimed falsely that only Congress can fix the issue.
-CNN reportsthat members of the Trump administration were impressed:
+CNN reports that members of the Trump administration were impressed:

 The unenviable task seems to have paid off for Nielsen internally.
 The President’s praise was echoed throughout the halls of the West Wing this week when multiple officials lauded Nielsen for a job well done after she sparred with reporters during the particularly tense White House briefing Monday, two people familiar with the reaction told CNN.